 Considering a Window Replacement Soon?

-It’s important to know what to expect when replacing your windows.
-Setting expectations will make everything go smoothly.
+Setting expectations before replacing your windows makes everything go smoothly.
 Knowing how much money you’ll spend or how long the project will take will prepare you for what’s in store.
-It’s important to work and communicate with your contractor throughout the process, as well.
-You should be on the same page about what’s expected from each party.
+It’s also important to work and communicate with your contractor throughout the process so you’re on the same page.